What is Founder?

 Unless your veterinarian advises otherwise… consider having the SHOES REMOVED during the treatment process.
 In general, you want concave soles and balance.
 Getting the frog in contact with the soft ground can help get the blood flowing better… and it’s that blood flow that is vital to the health of the hooves and lower legs.
 Rolling the toe could help.
 If you live somewhere there really isn’t much ‘soft’ soil or sand, and shoes are necessary, consider reversed shoes, egg bar, or heart bar shoes WITH PADS when possible.
 Those have shown both promise and success in many cases.
 Overgrown and unbalanced hooves can be another cause of founder.
 Having a “Long toe + low heel” configuration can create an unnatural pull on the coffin bone, and could contribute to the path of laminitis episodes.

 The ‘frog’ is a ‘pump’ to help get the blood flowing throughout the lower legs of healthy horses.
 So, any prolonged problem, that keeps the frog from helping pump the blood, can be tough on both the injured leg, AND the leg attempting to compensate for the injured leg.
 Too much standing in the same place can also compress the blood vessels, inhibiting circulation… which can perpetuate problems, and even create Mechanical Founder.
+(Which is another reason why excessive stall confinement is a problem for horses with chronic founder.)

-Unless your veterinarian says otherwise, consider the following:
+Ask your veterinarian about the following:

 Isoxsuprine, a vasodilator, helps increase the blood flow to the lower extremities (ie. Legs and hooves).
 The science has existed since 1983 with some impressive results.
 It can act as a carrier for quality nutrients, such as those listed below.
 Caution is given if you are competing in an organization that banned the drug Isoxsuprine, though why attempt to compete on a horse with serious laminitis or founder issues?
+Travel, feed changes, water issues, and disrupted schedules, can all add to stress… which can lead to Colic, which has been linked to the start of some laminitis and founder issues.

 See our next issue to learn more about Founder, particularly Chronic Founder, and ways to help prevent and treat it.